Shpendiiiii/Tile-Master-Helper/README.md

 This application is a demonstration to use .NET Core and Windows Forms to create a simple, functional, and user-friendly application.

-Please contact me at: **shpendaliu@pm.me**, if you have any issues whatsoever in running the code or running the program
+Please contact me at: **shpendaliu@pm.me**, if you have any issues whatsoever in running the program